Disinfectants: Choose Wisely For Safe Treatment

 Bleach is typically where we all start and is excellent against Parvovirus.
-Bleach is effective at 1 oz per gallon.
+Bleach is effective at one ounce per gallon.
 Bleach does not penetrate organic matter.
 It will sterilize the surface of smeared stool or fat, but will not penetrate it to get to the virus underneath.

-At 4 oz per gallon, bleach will kill fungi - but with a price.
-Humans and puppies can get skin irritation and “moth eaten puppy coats” at that level.
-Bleach at 4 ounces per gallon also pits stainless steel, dissolves cement from stone, and roughens concrete floors by dissolving the surface.
+At four ounces per gallon, bleach will kill fungi - but with a price.
+Humans and animals can get skin irritation and “moth eaten puppy coats” at that level.
+Bleach at four ounces per gallon also pits stainless steel, dissolves cement from stone, and roughens concrete floors by dissolving the surface.

 kills fungal spores and is an excellent disinfectant around nursing puppies and kittens.
 Use in a spray bottle for daily cleaning in nest boxes, especially in catteries where fungal (ringworm) is the number one concern for kittens.
-Excellent against bacteria and most viruses, but it is not effective against Parvovirus.
+Excellent against bacteria and most viruses, but it is not effective against Parvovirus family.
 Chlorhexidine is also a good choice to disinfect instruments.

 penetrates organic matter making it effective in a Parvovirus outbreak.
 It is safe to use around puppies or kittens and is great for rock runs where we need to penetrate soil surfaces.
 Use once a week to be sure to penetrate areas that are difficult to clean.
 Trifectant/Virkon is a great choice to kill bacteria, fungi, virus and Parvovirus.